JohannesVolk/Testing-Deep-Learning-Models/README.md

 The resulting image gets misclassified with high probability on the wrong label.

 | source img | attack pattern | finished adversarial example |
 |---------|------------------------------|------------------|
 | <img src="imgs/source.png" width="250" height="250" />    |  <img src="imgs/attackPattern.png" width="250" height="250" /> | <img src="imgs/adversarial.png" width="250" height="250" /> |

-This can be a severe problem for other applications of Deep Learning for example in Traffic Sign Classification (e.g. see this research project).
+This can be a severe problem for other applications of Deep Learning for example in Traffic Sign Classification as the classification task at hand is safety-critical.

 ## Confidence through Analysis of Neuron Coverage